-These images were uploaded to match with publicly available images in an attempt to identify the individuals.
+These images were uploaded to match attempt to identify the individuals.
 The identification of victims to prevent further victimisation and ongoing sexual abuse is the highest priority for ACCCE.

 The AFP is undertaking additional ICT searches and enquiries to identify any additional details about the images uploaded to the Application, and will provide a supplementary response on or before 6 May 2020.